-The following entities consolidated into have been the Group Statements as subsidiaries of the council.
+The following entities have been consolidated into the Group Statements as subsidiaries of the council.

 Subsidiaries:-

 Common Good and Charitable Trusts

 Barrhead Common Good along with the Council's Charitable Trust Funds are administered by East Renfrewshire Council (as sole trustee) and are treated as subsidiaries within Council's Group Accounts, within assets, liabilities, reserves, income and expenses being consolidated line-by-line.